Week

 Place

-every 5 minutes, or until flour is brown in color (the color of pecan shells).
+or until flour is brown in color (the color of

-This process works well in the toaster oven.
+pecan shells).
+This process works well in the

 While

-bell pepper and celery.
-Cook and stir until vegetables begin to soften, about
+celery.
+Cook and stir until vegetables begin to

 Per